threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started.md

  [Download 3Bot Connect via Google Play store](https://play.google.com/store/apps/details?id=org.jimber.3Botlogin&hl=en) <BR>
  [Download 3Bot Connect via Apple Appstore](https://apps.apple.com/us/app/3Bot-connect/id1459845885)

- ## Receive FreeTFT for Testing TF Grid 2.2 and Testnet Marketplace
+ ## Claim FreeTFT for Testing TF Grid 2.2 and Testnet Marketplace

 __FreeTFT__ is a token especially created to allow developers and early adopters to play with the TF Grid (testnet) for free, by "spending" them  on testing environment to purchase capacities provided by certain farmers.
 Everyone is eligible to get 1000 FreeTFT to start developing your solutions on top of the TF Grid.